meAltf/ExcelToJSON/README.md

 - The specific logic and output format will depend on your implementation.

 ### Excel sheet splitting:
--This functionality reads data from an Excel sheet and separates it based on a defined condition (e.g., column value).
+- This functionality reads data from an Excel sheet and separates it based on a defined condition (e.g., column value).
--The resulting data is then written to two new Excel sheets.
+- The resulting data is then written to two new Excel sheets.

 ## Getting started
 ### Prerequisites: